Idea Validation Framework

 Try it Yourself

-Name you Idea, map your potential ICPs (ideal customer profiles), define specific value propositions for each one, craft elevator pitches to use as starting point and come up with experiments to validate your assumptions and collect real world market data to help you validate the opportunity.
+Name your Idea, map your potential ICPs (ideal customer profiles), define specific value propositions for each one, craft elevator pitches to use as starting point and come up with experiments to validate your assumptions and collect real world market data to help you validate the opportunity.

 Helpful for every stage